holly394/accountability-app-springboot/README.md

 # Database and log file configuration
 ### In your `application.yml`
+See the full [application.yml](https://github.com/holly394/accountability-app-springboot/blob/master/src/main/resources/application.yml) example here.

-You can set the database URL, username, password, as well as the log level for messages from this application.<br>
+In this file, you can set the database URL, username, password, as well as the log level and file path for messages from this application.<br>
-You can also set a Gmail SMTP server here so that you can send emails with password reset links if needed. <br>

-Here, it's set to an H2 database, but you can connect yours to PostgreSQL or any other relational database service. <br>
+In my version, it's set to an H2 database, but you can connect yours to PostgreSQL or any other relational database service. <br>

-You can also set the log level for your project related messages as well as the file path. <br>
+### Gmail SMTP server setup
+You can also set a [Gmail SMTP server](https://support.google.com/a/answer/176600?hl=en) in your `application.yml` so that you can send emails with password reset links if needed. <br>
+Make sure to set up an [app password](https://support.google.com/mail/answer/185833?hl=en) for this.

 See example here: <br>
 ```
 spring:
-  cache:
-    type: caffeine
-    caffeine:
-      spec: expireAfterAccess=30m
-  jpa:
-    properties:
-      hibernate:
-        globally_quoted_identifiers: true
-        globally_quoted_identifiers_skip_column_definitions: true
-    show-sql: false
-  threads:
-    virtual:
-      enabled: true
   mail:
     host: "smtp.gmail.com"
     port: 587
-    username: "email address of Gmail account you want to use"
+    username: "email address of the Gmail account you want to use"
     password: "the app password (not your real password!)"
     properties:
       mail: